Boost Your Energy With Easy Steps

 Research also shows that the acupressure point in the center of the top of your head can have a huge impact on pumping up energy.
 To find the point, place your thumbs on the tops of your ears, and stretch your hands up until your middle fingertips meet at the top of your head.
 Tap on this spot lightly for a few minutes while taking deep breaths, and feel the results.

-To avoid feeling sluggish from a lack of fluids, aim for eight glasses of liquid a day.
+Chug some H20.
+Dehydration is a major cause of fatigue.
+Water makes up about 80% of the brain and is an essential element in neurological transmissions.
+When you’re dehydrated, your blood is thicker and travels more slowly to the brain to deliver oxygen.
+Be sure to drink plenty of fluids to avoid feeling sluggish.
 “Water is the best choice because it has no calories, but decaffeinated coffee, natural fruit juice, herbal tea – even zero-calorie sodas – count toward your overall fluid intake,” notes Moores.
 “The most important thing to remember is to avoid liquids that have a lot of sugar, such as smoothies, because the energy gains are only temporary.”

-Avoid the four energy drains.
+Avoid these four energy drains.
 Want to feel energetic all day long?
-The trick is to do things that ramp up your energy and steer clear of the ones that suck it all away and make you feel drained.
+The trick is to do things that ramp up your energy and steer clear of the ones that drain it.
 Eliminate these energy vampires, and watch your vitality skyrocket:

 2. Sugar.
-Eating too many high-sugar foods, such as candy bars, soda and ice cream, can cause your blood sugar to drop, making you want to curl up for a nap.
+Eating too many high-sugar foods can cause your blood sugar to surge then drop, making you want to curl up for a nap.
 These foods also are filled with empty calories, so you won’t feel full for long.
 If you’ve got a sweet tooth, choose snack options that contain natural sugars – such as fruit – for a lasting lift.

 3. Energy bars.
-Contrary to their name, energy bars are not the best source of energy.
-Many are highly processed and high in calories, making them inferior to other snacks, such as nuts, cheese and crackers.
+Contrary to their name, energy bars are not the best energy source.
+They're often highly processed and high in calories, making them inferior to other snacks, such as nuts, cheese and crackers.
 “Avoid energy bars that are filled with gooey ingredients.
 They might sound tasty, but they aren’t that healthy,” Moores says.
-“If you must have an energy bar, choose one that has 10 to 15 grams [g] of protein, 2 to 3 g of fiber and fewer than 300 calories.”
+“If you must have an energy bar, choose one that has 10 to 15 grams of protein, 2 to 3 grams of fiber and fewer than 300 calories.”

 Want to read more?
 Subscribe Now to Arthritis Today!